esantix/colonist-counter/README.md

 ## Collaboration

 This project is aimed for public use.
 It was intentionally made as a challenge and is open for improvements.
-If interested in participating contact me at santiago93echevarria@gmail.com
+There is no linkage with the colonist.io owners/developers.
+If interested in collaborating contact me at santiago93echevarria@gmail.com